haroldHH/HOpeDefender/README.md

    </script>
    ```

-   * NOTE : Put the code above below the body tag
+   * NOTE : Put the code above below a body tag.
+This technique allows you to run HOpeDefender.js without CDN.

        ```html
        <html>